 For many men, going bald is inevitable.
 The source of pattern baldness is genetically linked, and there are no known cures.
-When humans go bald, the quality of hair deteriorates over time as a response to the hormone DHT, which causes the hair follicle to shrink until there is nothing left.
+DHT hormone causes hair follicles in balding humans to shrink over time, deteriorating hair quality.
 Mammals are characteristically defined as having hair, but are humans the only type of animal that goes bald?

-Other animals can lose their hair, although the causes of hair loss across the animal kingdom can vary greatly.
+Other animals can lose their hair, although the causes of hair loss across the animal kingdom vary greatly.
 Some animals suffer from alopecia, the same condition that causes hair loss in humans.
-For some unknown reason, captured Andean bears, especially sexually mature females, are significantly more likely to experience permanent hair loss that is accompanied by extreme itchiness.
-Female rhesus macaques sometimes lose their hair during pregnancy or just after giving birth, a phenomenon that is experienced by humans as well.
+For unknown reasons, captured, mature female Andean bears often experience itchy, permanent hair loss.
+Like humans, female rhesus macaques may lose hair during or after pregnancy.

-The stump-tailed macaque, a different species of primate that is native to South Asia, encounter pattern baldness in a way that is similar to what older human males experience.
+Stump-tailed macaques in South Asia experience pattern baldness similar to older human males.
 Some species of dogs, such as dachshunds and greyhounds, also experience a similar style of pattern baldness as they age because of poor breeding practices.

 It may be tough to be a balding human, but at least you have more options to treat your symptoms than a wild animal.
 Scalp micropigmentation is a permanent solution for people who want to address their hair loss, and the process can usually be completed with just two treatments.
 Call or text us today at 833-HAIR-INK (833-424-7465) to schedule an appointment, learn about our pricing, or to get a free quote!